SimranBayas/ExploreBusinessAnalytics/README.md

 I have performed 'Exploratory Data Analysis' on the dataset 'SampleSuperstore'.

 This will help any business owner of the retail firm to observe the performance of the company.

 All the business problems can be derived by looking into the data.

-I have used Tableau to visualize the data thereby business details and seggreation can be seen.
+I have used Tableau to visualize the data, thereby business details and seggregation can be seen.